Images

 - Be factual and brief.

 - If the image is a photo, specify this last in the alternative text.
-Example: “Two people are cycling in a park.
-Photo.”
-If the image is an illustration, write instead “Two people are cycling in a park.
-Illustration."
+Example:

 - If you want to state the name of the photographer in the alternative text, place this last of all in the alternative text.
-Example: “Two people are cycling in a park.
-Photo.
-Photographer: Anna Andersson."
+Example:

 - Always end the alternative text with a full stop.
 Ending with a full stop means the screen reader will pause briefly before continuing, thus making it easier for the person listening.

 - Certain images may need a more extensive explanation, for example an organisation chart.
 In this case you can either describe the organisation on the website where you are publishing the image or create a separate website for the description and provide a link to that page alongside the image.
-An example of an alternative text for an organisation chart could be: “Organisation chart for Lund University.
-Illustration."

-- Images that only serve a decorative function should have an empty alternative text (alt=””).
-Examples of decorative images include lines, arrows and dots.
+- Images that only serve a decorative function should have an empty alternative text, then put in this text in the code: alt=””.

 Avoid